8 Shortcuts To Get Started With Vim

 - π

-for moving right - π
+hfor moving right - π

-for moving left - π
+lfor moving left - π

-for moving down - π
+jfor moving down - π

-for moving up
+kfor moving up

 π 2.
 Edit Text

-.
+First enter Insert mode using i.
 That's it!
 Now Text is editable normally.

-to exit Insert mode.
+Use Escape to exit Insert mode.

 π 3.
 Navigate to start or end of the line in normal mode

-to append to the end of the line and switch to insert mode
+shift+6or^to get to the start of the line or the first non-blank charactershift+4or$to get the end of the lineshift+ato append to the end of the line and switch to insert mode

 π 4.
 Going to the end or beginning of the file:

-- to go to the first line of the file
+shift + gorG- to go to last line of the filegg- to go to the first line of the file

 β©οΈ 5.
 Undo or Redo changes in file

-to undo changesctrl + r
+uto undo changesctrl + rto redo changes

 π 6.
 Search text